Daphne

 San Francisco, CA · daphnedemekas@gmail.com ·

 An AI researcher focused on aligning AI systems with human cognition, development, and flourishing.
 Recently worked with Emmett Shear at Softmax (an AI alignment company).
-Currently a member at South Park Commons, co-founding an AI company building foundation models trained on human behavior.
+Recently co-founded Mind at Large, an AI company building foundation models trained on human behavior.

 Education